 Criterion 2: Evaluation of the Mentor Support and Mentoring Plan

-- The mentoring plan is sufficient to facilitate the applicant's progress toward his/her research career goals.
+- The mentoring training plan and mentor-mentee realtionship is sufficient to facilitate the applicant's progress towards their research career goals

 Criterion 3: Evaluation of the Proposal

 - Innovation and Significance: The research proposal is new and original and addresses an important question/issue related to HIV.
 The proposed study will have an effect on concepts, methods, and/or technologies related to HIV research